qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 The front of the robot (the flat side of the robot, with the bumper) corresponds to 0 degrees (the right of the plot).

+### Running Your Neato from a Script + Simulation!
+You have been provided an example file called `SampleCode_SimToReal_WheelEncoders`.
+Open this up and have a look.
+You'll notice that the neatov3 interface comes with some simple simulation capabilities, which you might find useful when you want to work on your projects from the comfort of a West Hall lounge.
+Run the example script with the `useSim = true` flag.

+Once you're confident you understand what the robot will do, run this same code after setting `useSim = false` and providing your robot's IP address.
+How does it look?

-## Driving the Neatos With a Joystick
+## Driving a Neato With a Joystick
-Sometimes, it is convenient to directly drive our Neatos -- perhaps to gather some specific data or experiment with different trajectory approaches and get intuition for the way the robot moves.
+Sometimes it is convenient to directly drive our Neatos -- perhaps to gather some specific data or experiment with different trajectory approaches and get intuition for the way the robot moves.
 For this, we've created a software interface that allows you to directly control the Neato with a gamepad joystick called `neato_joy_tele_op`.

 Before starting, make sure you are not currently connected to a Neato: